whyrusleeping/fastmerkle/README.md

 Here you'll have to set your platform id and your device id.
 You can see that I already entered these two identifiers.
 You can keep the other two properties as is.

-Now you can perform a short integrity check to see whether the program computes the right hashes.
-Run:

-`./fastmerkle file 563638.bin` (`.\fastmerkle.exe file 563638.bin` on Windows) to hash the largest bitcoin block ever found: [563638](https://blockchair.com/bitcoin-sv/block/563638).

-The merkle root hash should be this one: `a46310f75adc7a63ff5be1fbba23fc345efce5175c59e1b7a443a297f8d3219d`.
-'Mutated' should be `false`.

-If everything is working so far, you can now run the benchmark.
-If not, try setting `use_host_ptr` to 1.

 `./fastmerkle benchmark` (`.\fastmerkle.exe benchmark` on Windows) to run a benchmark.
 This will take some time.

-Sometimes, the operating system has issues freeing memory fast enough (the benchmark consumes a lot) in which case it crashes the program.
-You can just run `./fastmerkle custom` (`.\fastmerkle.exe custom` on Windows) and enter the number 33554432 to do one single iteration of hashing a 13.5GB block.
-That's the most interesting time to know.

-Assuming an average transaction size of 400 byte, you can use the following formular to calculate the block size from the number of leaves: `BLOCKSIZE_IN_MB = LEAVES * 400 / 1000000`.
-The benchmark tests up to 33554432 leaves which corresponds to a blocksize of about 13.5GB.

 **How to compile?**